JitenSabharwal/MERN/README.md

 ### ./client
   This folder has the following things
   #### build
-   This folder holds the file
+   This folder holds the build file that will be generated when you run `npm run build`

   #### src
    This the source folder that contains all the files for the build.